MicrosoftDocs/iis-docs/iis/publish/deploying-application-packages/deploying-wordpress-via-packages-in-a-hosting-environment.md

 When deploying a customer site, most Hosting Service Providers use a control panel that allows them to capture the information required for deployment.
 This information can then be passed to scripts that create the user, configure the site for hosting, create a database, and import the application package.
 Here are the basic steps required to deploy a customer site:

-A. Create a Customer Application Web Site
+1. Create a Customer Application Web Site
-B. Create a Customer Application Database
+2. Create a Customer Application Database
-C. Import the Application Package using a CLI Command or PowerShell Script
+3. Import the Application Package using a CLI Command or PowerShell Script

 <a id="_Ref281465620"></a>

 #### A. Create a Customer Application Web Site

-To create a customer application Web site, complete the steps described in A. Create an IIS Web Site for this Application.
+To create a customer application Web site, complete the steps described in A. Create an IIS Web Site for this Application.<a id="_Ref281465621"></a>

-<a id="_Ref281465621"></a> **Tips:**
+**Tips:**

 - When you create the Web site in IIS, give your application a user-friendly name by creating a fully qualified domain name (FQDN) for the host header and adding that FQDN to your Domain Name Service.
 - You can automate this process using a script similar to the one described in the section Automated Deployment Script.